ColinZhe-1213/SEPP-prototype/README.md

 # SEPP-prototype
 Beginning of Project
 ---------------------------------------
-Idea:
+Idea: OTP generation & validation
-Language: Python or Java
+Language: Python
 ---------------------------------------
 Work unit distribution:

 1. Backend Development:<br>
-Part 1: Implement OTP Generation
+Part 1: Implement OTP Generation<br>
-Design OTP generation using HMAC and a secret key.
+Design OTP generation using HMAC and a secret key.<br>
-Implement a mock version of SSH Cloud with a REST API to simulate OTP generation.
+Implement a mock version of SSH Cloud with a REST API to simulate OTP generation.<br>
-Ensure OTP generation responds with the OTP (and user ID as input).
+Ensure OTP generation responds with the OTP (and user ID as input).<br>
-Simulate storing OTPs in a mock cloud database.
+Simulate storing OTPs in a mock cloud database.<br>

-Part 2: Implement OTP Validation
+Part 2: Implement OTP Validation<br>
-Create an API endpoint to handle OTP validation requests.
+Create an API endpoint to handle OTP validation requests.<br>
-Validate OTP by checking it against the stored value in the cloud.
+Validate OTP by checking it against the stored value in the cloud.<br>
-Record the OTP validation process (timestamp, status) and update the counter for the next OTP.
+Record the OTP validation process (timestamp, status) and update the counter for the next OTP.<br>
-PIC: [Your name]
+PIC: [Your name]<br>

 2. Frontend Development:<br>
-Part 1: SSH App Simulation
+Part 1: SSH App Simulation<br>
-Hard-code OTP Request Function:
+Hard-code OTP Request Function:<br>
-Simulate a user requesting an OTP with a mock user ID.
+Simulate a user requesting an OTP with a mock user ID.<br>
-Simulate the OTP generation through a function call (instead of making an actual API request).
+Simulate the OTP generation through a function call (instead of making an actual API request).<br>
-Simulate Displaying OTP:
+Simulate Displaying OTP:<br>
-After generating the OTP, display it as if it came from the backend (mock API).
+After generating the OTP, display it as if it came from the backend (mock API).<br>
-Simulate Sharing OTP with Delivery Personnel:
+Simulate Sharing OTP with Delivery Personnel:<br>
-The app should display the OTP, simulating the process of sending it to delivery personnel.
+The app should display the OTP, simulating the process of sending it to delivery personnel.<br>

-Part 2: Delivery Personnel Simulation
+Part 2: Delivery Personnel Simulation<br>
-Simulate OTP Entry:
+Simulate OTP Entry:<br>
-Simulate the delivery personnel entering the OTP into a CLI interface.
+Simulate the delivery personnel entering the OTP into a CLI interface.<br>
-Simulate OTP Validation:
+Simulate OTP Validation:<br>
-Upon entering the OTP, simulate an API call to validate the OTP using the mock backend (via an internal function, not a real API).
+Upon entering the OTP, simulate an API call to validate the OTP using the mock backend (via an internal function, not a real API).<br>
-Simulate Smart Door Unlock:
+Simulate Smart Door Unlock:<br>
-Based on the validation result, display a message indicating whether the door is unlocked (success) or not (failure).
+Based on the validation result, display a message indicating whether the door is unlocked (success) or not (failure).<br>
-PIC: [Your name]
+PIC: [Your name]<br>

 3. API Developer:<br>
-Set up a mock REST API
+Set up a mock REST API<br>
-Set up two POST endpoints:
+Set up two POST endpoints:<br>
-POST /generate_otp: Accepts user ID, returns generated OTP.
+POST /generate_otp: Accepts user ID, returns generated OTP.<br>
-POST /validate_otp: Accepts OTP and user ID, returns validation status.
+POST /validate_otp: Accepts OTP and user ID, returns validation status.<br>
-Integrate backend OTP functions into these endpoints.
+Integrate backend OTP functions into these endpoints.<br>
 Test the endpoints using Postman or another API testing tool.
-Verify that the OTPs are correctly generated and validated.
+Verify that the OTPs are correctly generated and validated.<br>
-PIC: [API Developer’s name]
+PIC: [API Developer’s name]<br>

 4. Testing and documentation:<br>
 Unit Testing<br>